therealnicoroshi/modlist/README.md

 Depending on your graphics card VRAM amount.
 CHOOSE ONLY ONE TO ACTIVATE

-Default game resolution is 1920x1080 but support mods for 21:9 resolution are included.
+Default game resolution is 1920x1080 but Profile for 21:9 resolution is included.
-Use the search bar on the bottom left for 'Widescreen' to find and implement them.
+Base resolution for 21:9 is 3440x1440
-Don't forget to change your resoltion in Bethini as well.
+Don't forget to change your resoltion in Bethini to match your screen resolution.

 Included tools:
 Bethini Pie